hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/your-first-nativescript-project-with-angular-2.md

 cd VSCodeProjects
 ```

-Then type the following command to create a new project folder by using the default TypeScript project template:
+Then type the following command to create a new project folder by using the default Angular 2 project template:

 ```
-tns create MyApp --template typescript
+tns create MyApp --template angular
 ```

 This command will create a new folder called MyApp within the VSCodeProjects projects folder.